Yoozie-au/yoozie/hugo/content/destinations/nsw/blue-mountains/Katoomba/lost-bear-gallery.md

 instragram:
   username: ''
   images: []
+draft: true

 ---
 Lost Bear Gallery is an outstanding location that feature a diverse collection of paintings, sculptures, ceramics and glass art made by Australian Artists.

 This newly renovated gallery has become one of the most charming art galleries in the Blue Mountains.

 Lost Bear Gallery is an easily accessible place due to its considerable street and private parkings.